recommenders-team/recommenders/CONTRIBUTING.md

 1. Create a pull request against **staging** branch.

 See the wiki for more details about our [merging strategy](https://github.com/microsoft/recommenders/wiki/Strategy-to-merge-the-code-to-main-branch).

+## Ideas for Contributions

+### A first contribution

+For people who are new to open source or to Recommenders, a good way to start is by contribution with documentation.
+You can help with any of the README files or in the notebooks.

+### Datasets

+To contribute new datasets, please consider this:

+* Minimize dependencies, it's better to use `requests` library than a custom library.
+* Make sure that the dataset is publicly available and that the license allows for redistribution.

+### Models

+To contribute new models, please consider this:

+* Please don't add models that are already implemented in the repo.
+An exception to this rule is if you are adding a more optimal implementation or you want to migrate a model from TensorFlow to PyTorch.
+* Prioritize the minimal code necessary instead of adding a full library.
+If you add code from another repository, please make sure to follow the license and give proper credit.
+* All models should be accompanied by a notebook that shows how to use the model and how to train it.
+The notebook should be in the [examples](examples) folder.
+* The model should be tested with unit tests, and the notebooks should be tested with functional tests.

+### Metrics

+To contribute new metrics, please consider this:

+* A good way to contribute with metrics is by optimizing the code of the existing ones.
+* If you are adding a new metric, please consider adding not only a CPU version, but also a PySpark version.

+### General tips

+* Minimize dependencies.
+Around 80% of the issues in the repo are related to dependencies.
+* Prioritize PyTorch over TensorFlow.
+* Avoid GPL and other viral licenses.
+Prioritize MIT, Apache, and other permissive licenses.

 ## Coding Guidelines